 Some real estate brokers offer buyers incentives like rebates that help lower their closing costs and/or buy down the mortgage interest.
 Real estate agent services are free for buyers as sellers pay the agent commission for both parties.

 Present an attractive deal to entice the other party to cover some of the closing costs.
 Although it doesn’t mean more proceeds, an irresistible offer can reduce expenses.
 The better the offer, the more they’ll want to accommodate the deal.
 Hence, there’s a great chance the seller will pay the added cost to keep the transaction easier and quicker.

 Making demands can make the deal slow and troublesome for both parties.
 Therefore, buyers should make minimal requests so the seller will be more willing to cover some of the closing costs.
 If there are too many inconveniences, the seller may question the genuineness of the buyer and feel the need to back out.

 4. Ask the seller to cover closing costs

-» How Much are Closing Costs for the Seller in California: Know how much is seller closing cost in California.
+» What are Closing Costs for Buyer in California: Know how much are buyer closing costs in California.